 A chimney fire can be set off by anything that overheats the chimney or allows flames to rise into the chimney itself.
 You can head off the whole issue by hiring a chimney sweep, but at some point, you’re going to have to get your chimney dirty if you want to use the fireplace.

 Burning pine needles can seem like a really efficient way to kindle a fire, or to bring one back to life, but it’s not worth it.
 The needles can flare up and the flames will sometimes rise past the flue.
 If you burn pine branches, that’s even more likely.
 You also should never burn laminated paper or paper with dyes in them, like wrapping paper.
 They can flare up, as well, and they may release smoke containing toxic metals or other impurities.

 The third kind of major holiday fire I want to discuss is the world-famous Christmas tree fire.
 Despite the name recognition, these are very uncommon, apparently averaging about 200 a year in the United States.
 However, they tend to be serious, with Christmas tree fires more often ending in a death.

 I have heard of people actually stuffing their tree into the fireplace and lighting it to try to dispose of it.
-That seems like a bad way to dispose of a tree and a good way to immediately start a fire that could destroy your home.
+That seems like a bad way to dispose of a tree and a good way to immediately destroy your home.
 This should be a no-brainer after everything we just went over about pine needles.

-Even outside, a Christmas tree is full of pine oil, and it will jump into flames once it gets a bit dry.
+Even outside, a Christmas tree is full of pine oil.
+That pine oil will gladly jump into flames once it gets a bit dry.
 That makes sense evolutionarily, since pine forest fires have been needed to fertilize soil for millions of years.
 Don’t win a Darwin award over it.
-Let the guys with the big trucks take the tree away; don’t burn it.
+Let the guys with the big trucks take the tree away.